August 21, 2025

 How to implement segregation of duties in accounts payable

-Implementing SoD requires a structured approach to ensure proper role division without creating inefficiencies.
+Implementing SoD requires a structured approach to properly assign roles without creating inefficiencies.
 Here’s a detailed breakdown of the key steps:

-Before implementing SoD, organizations need to assess which processes carry the highest risk of fraud or error.
-Some key AP processes include:
+Before implementing SoD, you need to assess which processes carry the highest risk of fraud or error.
+Some of these key AP processes include:

 • Invoice receipt and data entry